manikyaswathi/harp/README.md

 ## 1. Configure HARP with TAPIS to configure HARP and applications to profile as container images.

-NOTE: PLEASE READ BEFORE CONFIGURING HARP WITH TAPIS
+NOTE: IMPORTANT INFORMATION - PLEASE READ

-1. TAPIS executes only contanierised applications, so HARP (HARP framework) and the Application should be contaninerized.
+1. TAPIS executes only containerized applications, so HARP (HARP framework) and the Application should be containerized.
-2. Profiling an application HARP Framework with TAPIS is test on both TACC and OSC systems.
+2. Profiling an application HARP Framework with TAPIS is tested on both TACC and OSC systems.
   Follow through the Notebook: https://colab.research.google.com/drive/1IbOrGBCa9Cpl5BOSJrCUgmICKb-TOczu?usp=sharing for profiling the application using HARP Container using TAPIS.
-  Alternatively, download the example notebook from "Notebooks" folder
+  Alternatively, download the example notebook from the "Notebooks" folder
-3. HARP Framework and example comntainers could be executed on local box user docker or apptaner servers without TAPIS integration.
+3. HARP Framework and example containers could be executed on local box user docker or apptaner servers without TAPIS integration.

 **Steps:**

-- 1. Create a new HARP Image [or] using the pre-made HARP Image
+- 1.Create a new HARP Image [or] using the pre-made HARP Image
-- 2. Create an image for the application to be profiled using HARP Framework (Image)
+- 2.Create an image for the application to be profiled using HARP Framework (Image)
-- 3. Refer to Section "_Using HARP to profile an application and predict the execution time_" for steps to execute the container in localbox or a CI (like OSC or TACC nodes) with or without TAPIS.<br /><br />
+- 3.Refer to Section "_Using HARP to profile an application and predict the execution time_" for steps to execute the container in localbox or a CI (like OSC or TACC nodes) with or without TAPIS.<br /><br />

-1. Create a HARP Image using Docker Environment <br />
+1. ** Create a HARP Image using Docker Environment **

 a.
 Use the 'Dockerfile_HARP_local' file to create an Image for executing the Framework on a local box using 'docker build'.
 ```